AIPAC Active Immunotherapy PAClitaxel

 The clinical Phase I study is a combinatorial setting with IMP321 and a PD-1 checkpoint inhibitor called Keytruda.

-TACTI-mel is planned to enroll up to 18 patients with Stage III/IV metastatic melanoma with ascending subcutaneous doses of IMP321 up to 30 mg per injection.
+TACTI-mel is planned to enroll up to 18 patients with locally advanced (unresectable Stage III) or metastatic (Stage IV) melanoma with ascending subcutaneous doses of IMP321 up to 30 mg per injection.

 Safety, pharmacokinetics, pharmacodynamics and anti-tumor activity of IMP321 at the various doses as well as the nature of the immune response in the combination will be evaluated.
 The primary endpoint will be safety and tolerability.

 Please visit clinicaltrials.gov for further information about the study (clinicaltrials.gov identifier NCT 02676869).